zjengjie/inbot-utils/README.md

 Currently these classes are included:

+- PasswordHash: we grabbed this implementation from http://crackstation.net/hashing-security.htm and preserved the license info (also MIT).
+This class implements a secure way of hashing passwords with randomized salt.
+Don't reinvent this wheel please.
+Big thanks to Taylor Hornby and his friends at crackstation.net.
 - AESUtils: encrypt/decrypt blobs using AES with a randomized salt and specified key
 - ArrayFoo: misc static methods for manipulating arrays and sets
 - CompressionUtils: compress/decompess using gzip; convenient wrappers around the built in java compression classes